rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		deviceAddress: '00:03:7A:4C:F2:DB'
 		...

 NOTE: When pairing with a Bluetooth device for the first time, a prompt might appear for a pairing PIN.
-Commonly used PINs include `0000`, `1111` and `1234`.
+Commonly used PINs: 0000, 1111 and 1234.
 Check the printer manufacturer's specifications.

 ###Finding via Wi-Fi
-Printing via Wi-Fi is supported by Android, iOS and Windows Mobile apps.
-For Wi-Fi printer searching, the `deviceAddress` and `devicePort` parameters can be used to quickly identify known devices, as below.
+Printing via Wi-Fi is supported for Android, iOS and Windows Mobile apps.
+For Wi-Fi printer searching, the `deviceAddress` and `devicePort` parameters can be used to quickly identify known devices:

 Sample JavaScript code:
 	:::javascript